 What is the Tweezer Top Candlestick Pattern?

 The tweezer top pattern is a bearish reversal pattern.
-It occurs in a bullish trend when the upper extremes of two candles arise at the same level.
+It occurs in a bullish trend when the upper extremes of two candles arise at the same level, with the second candle is larger than the first one.

 Forex traders view tweezer tops as potential selling opportunities.
 They are readily discernable on candlestick charts and can be an ideal way of shorting a currency pair.